 Internet/ Wi-Fi Our campus is blanketed with high-speed wireless internet access for everyone to enjoy on the Emory Unplugged network.
-A separate network provides wireless connectivity for game consoles, internet TVs, Rokus, Apple TVs, and other Wi-Fi enabled devices.
+A separate network provides wireless connectivity for game consoles, internet TVs, Rokus, Apple TVs, and other Wi-Fi-enabled devices.
 Instructions for connecting all of your devices can be found here.
 Printing EaglePrint stations are available in the residence halls, the Club Hub in the Student Center, and the Library.
-Single-sided printing is \$0.07 black/white, and \$0.30 for color.
-Double-sided printing is \$.05 black/white and \$0.20 color.
+Each student has a \$5 credit from SGA in their account at the beginning of the academic year.
+Fees associated with printing and the Eagle Print service can be found here.
 These fees are charged against your EagleDollars account.
 Wireless printers are not permitted in the residence halls.
 Free Software While at Emory, you may download and install MS Office Suite (including Word, Excel, PowerPoint, and OneNote) onto five different devices.
 This software suite is the preferred, and often required, software for use in your classes.
 Instructions for installing Microsoft Office can be found here.
 Cloud Storage All students receive 1 TB of cloud storage through Microsoft OneDrive.
 Upload and save documents, pictures and videos.
 You can access OneDrive through your Emory email.
-LIBRARIES Oxford College Library As an academic and social hub of the Oxford College campus, the library works to support students, faculty, and staff in their academic pursuits and build an inclusive community of collaboration.
-By providing student-centered services, resources, and spaces, we are dedicated to empowering students to think critically about and ethically engage with information.
-The library is a gateway to resources from across the University and offers a diverse collection of print and digital materials, technology rich spaces for exploration and play, and a commitment to excellent service.
-Within an environment of holistic community engagement, we invite users to participate in personal growth, information literacy instruction, learning and research opportunities, and preservation of the history of Oxford College as a part of the larger University.
-We are proud to accompany users either in person or virtually on their journeys of discovery, research, and learning.
-Research Practices Library Instruction Program Collaboration between librarians and faculty provides course integrated library instruction, helping students maximize the resources available to them and become skilled and critical information consumers.
-The Research Practices instruction program orients students to the nature and processes of research and critical inquiry.
-Librarians work with faculty members from all departments across campus to design a library instruction session unique to their class and one that meets instructor-selected student learning outcomes.
+LIBRARIES Oxford College Library As an academic and social hub of the Oxford College campus, the library builds an inclusive community of collaboration to support students, staff, and faculty.
+By providing student-centered services, resources, and spaces, the library empowers students to think critically about and ethically engage with information.
+The library is a gateway to Emory University resources and offers a diverse collection of print and digital materials, technology-rich spaces for exploration and play, and a commitment to excellent service.
+Oxford Library invites patrons to participate in personal growth, information literacy instruction, learning and research opportunities, and preservation of the history of Oxford College as a part of the larger University.
+The library is proud to accompany patrons on their journeys of discovery, research, and learning.
+Research Practices Library Instruction Program Librarians collaborate with faculty to provide course-integrated library instruction, helping students maximize the resources available to them and become skilled and critical information consumers.
+The Research Practices team provides instruction in the nature and processes of research and critical inquiry.
+Librarians work with faculty members from across campus to design library instruction sessions that meet student learning outcomes.
 Librarians' Office Hours One-on-one research help with a librarian is available in dedicated research consultation areas and virtually.
-Students may drop in for a research consultation or make an appointment for more in-depth help.
-Resources/Services: Oxford students have access to the following resources and services: - Library staff may be reached by phone, email, text message, or chat services for assistance. - Library is open 24 hours Sunday Thursday, and is open until 1am on Fridays and until midnight on Saturdays, when school is in session. - Students have full access to the extensive print and electronic resources of all the Emory University Libraries, including 4 million print and electronic volumes, 100,000+ electronic journals, and internationally renowned special collections. - Unique collections include graphic novels and games. - Items requested from any of the Atlanta campus Emory libraries are delivered directly to the Oxford campus. - Interlibrary Loan request system allows you to obtain the resources you need if they are not available at one of the
+Each librarian supports certain academic disciplines.
+Students may drop in for a research consultation or make an appointment for more indepth help.
+Resources/Services: Oxford students have access to the following resources and services: - Library staff may be reached by phone, email, text message, or chat services for assistance. - Students have full access to the extensive print and electronic resources of all the Emory University Libraries, including 5 million print and electronic volumes, 200,000 electronic journals, and internationally renowned archives and special collections. - Leisure reading collections include contemporary fiction, young adult, graphic novels, manga and board games.